PopGoesTheWza/vscode-linter-xo/readme.md

 }
 ```
 - `xo.validate`: An array of language identifiers specify the files to be validated.
 It defaults to `["javascript", "javascriptreact"]`
-	- To enable XO for TypeScript use `"xo.validate": [ "javascript", "javascriptreact", "typescript", "typescriptreact" ]`
+	- To enable XO for TypeScript use `"[ "javascript", "javascriptreact", "typescript", "typescriptreact" ]`
-	- To enable XO for Vue.js use `"xo.validate": [ "javascript", "javascriptreact", "vue" ]`
+	- To enable XO for Vue.js use `[ "javascript", "javascriptreact", "vue" ]`
-`xo.format.enable`: Enable/Disable XO formatter integration which uses `xo --fix` as formatter.
+- `xo.format.enable`: Enable/Disable XO formatter integration which uses `xo --fix` as formatter.
 Requires `xo.enable` to be true.
 It is disabled by default.

 ## License